jochemhoogendijk/jochemhoogendijk.github.io/index.md

 - Gelation and localization in multicomponent coagulation with multiplicative kernel through branching processes (with Ivan Kryven and Camillo Schenone) - *Published in the Journal of Statistical Physics* [Link](https://doi.org/10.1007/s10955-024-03301-z)

 ### Preprints
+- A limit theorem for the total progeny distribution of multi-type branching processes (with Ivan Kryven and Rik Versendaal).
+[Link](https://arxiv.org/abs/2503.22518)
 - Branching process representation for Burgers-like nonlinear partial differential equations (with Ivan Kryven).
 [Link](https://arxiv.org/abs/2310.11338)

 ## Employment